How To Respond To Bad Online Reviews For Your Business In 2021: The Ultimate Guide

 Trying to take them down

 Why?
 Because it seems a little, well, rude.
-Moreover, consider this: those who are savvy enough to write a Facebook review likely know of the myriad places where they can write a review online including your website, Twitter, and many others.
+Moreover, consider this: those who are savvy enough to write a negative Facebook review likely know of the myriad places where they can write another bad review online including your website, Yelp, Twitter, and many others.
 If you take it down from one place, there is no guarantee that they’d stop.

 Apart from that, it’s actually unethical and illegal.
 Reputed platforms like Yelp are really sensitive about it.